 - 4 6-oz. skin-on salmon fillets

-- Blot salmon dry with a paper towel, and season flesh evenly with remaining 1/2 tsp salt and 1/4 tsp black pepper.
+- Blot salmon dry with a paper towel, and season flesh evenly with remaining ½ teaspoon salt and ¼ teaspoon black pepper.

 - Heat remaining 1 Tbsp. oil in an indoor grill pan or skillet over medium-high.
 Place salmon fillets, skin side-down, in pan and cook 3 minutes, or until skin starts to crisp.
 Gently flip salmon onto flesh side, and cook 2 to 3 more minutes, or until salmon reaches desired level of doneness.